JAlcocerT/JAlcocerT/content/blog/entrep-saas-books.md

 {{< cards >}}
-  {{< card link="https://github.com/JAlcocerT/boilerplate" title="NEW - Astro Editor" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Editing astro posts md via NextJS + ToastUI " >}}
+  {{< card link="https://github.com/JAlcocerT/boilerplate" title="NEW - BoilerPlate" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Vibe Coding Templates for enhanced DIY " >}}
-  {{< card link="https://github.com/JAlcocerT/1ton-ebooks" title="NEW - DIY eBooks" image="/blog_img/apps/gh-jalcocert.svg" subtitle="From md to n web/ooks " >}}
+  {{< card link="https://github.com/JAlcocerT/1ton-ebooks" title="NEW - DIY eBooks" image="/blog_img/apps/gh-jalcocert.svg" subtitle="From md to n web/ooks for a better DIY service " >}}
 {{< /cards >}}

-These are dpeloyed at:
+These are deployed at:

-* ebooks.jalcocertech.com - If you have some idea and dont know how to start creating it, this is for you
+* https://ebooks.jalcocertech.com - If you have some idea and dont know how to start creating it, this is for you
-* boilerplate.jalcocertech.com - If you are creating and want to do it faster, this is for you
+* https://boilerplate.jalcocertech.com - If you are creating and want to do it faster, this is for you

 ### Decap x Existing Astro x LocalHost